cranieri/nhs_search_engine/README.md

 # nhs_search_engine

 The app is basic REST service built with Spring Boot (http://projects.spring.io/spring-boot/) with 2 functionalities: scraping content from http://nhs.uk website and provide a search engine to search across that content.
 The OpenNLP library (https://opennlp.apache.org/) has also been used to enhance the search.
+Cached files are already provided in the cache folder.

 # Below are the endpoints: